Ishan03-25/E-Com-Cart/README.md

 - Checkout form (name + email) that produces a receipt view
 - Responsive layout using Tailwind utilities

-## How to demo (video guidance)

-Create a concise 1–2 minute demo (Loom / YouTube unlisted).
-Cover the following actions in order:

-1. Short intro (5–10s): say your name and that this is a Mock E‑Com Cart implementation for the Vibe Commerce assignment.
-2. Show Products page (10–20s): add 2 different items to the cart, change quantity for one of them.
-3. Show Cart page (15–20s): demonstrate remove/update and point out the total calculation.
-4. Checkout (20–30s): fill the checkout form (name/email) and submit — show the receipt generated and saved.
-5. (Optional) Quickly show the backend endpoint (Postman / curl) or the seeded product list via `GET /api/products` (10–15s).

-Suggested small script:

-"Hi — I'm <Your Name>.
-This is a 90 second demo of the Vibe Commerce mock cart.
-I'll add two products, update quantity, then checkout and view the receipt."

-Video tips:

-- Record at 720p or 1080p, keep the viewport focused on the app.
-- Keep audio short and clear; no need for narration if you prefer captions.
-- Upload as unlisted on YouTube or share via Loom.
-Add the video link to this README under the "Video demo" section.

 ## Deliverables checklist

 - [ ] Frontend (`client/`) — React + TypeScript app